Pitru Paksha 2026: September 27 – October 11. | Booking for Malaysian families is now open.

 Ipoh, Malaysia • Traveled with son

 “Coming from Malaysia, safety and comfort were my main concerns.
 Prayag Samagam provided a very comfortable car and a trustworthy guide who stayed with us throughout the rituals at the ghats.
 The priest explained the meaning of the mantras in a way we could understand, which made the ceremony very emotional and special.
-We return home with our hearts full of blessings.”
+We returned home with our hearts full of blessings.”